-- Death Knight (added in Wrath of the Lich King) — A tank or melee DPS class that utilizes the power of death and disease, freeze their enemies into husks, drain the lifeblood from their foes, and summon undead minions to aid it.
+- Death Knight (added in Wrath of the Lich King) — An undead tank or melee DPS class that can unleash the power of death and disease, freeze their enemies into husks, drain the lifeblood from their foes, and summon undead minions.
 Formerly servants of the Lich King, they broke free of his control and now seek to Pay Evil unto Evil.
-Unlike other classes, new Death Knights start at level 55, but before a Death Knight can be created on an account, another character on that account of any class must be leveled to 55.
-They use 6 runes as their primary resource (The first class not to use Mana, Energy or Rage) which generate Runic Power as a secondary.
+They use 6 self-recharging runes as their primary resource, which generate Runic Power as a secondary.

 - Druid — Servants of nature, Druids are the most versatile class, relying on talents and shapeshifting to specialize in melee DPS (cat), ranged DPS (Moonkin), tank (bear), or healer (tree).
 Additional forms allow them to breathe underwater and swim faster, increase foot traveling speed, and fly without a mount.
 Bears use Rage, Cats use Energy, and while all druids have a mana pool, only the other two specializations rely on it.
 Balance druids also use Astral Power.
 Restoration druids are most well known for their healing-over-time spells such as Rejuvenation.

 - Mage — A ranged DPS class that excels at dishing out magical damage.
 Talent choices focus on specific types of magic: Arcane, the deepest of magic knowledge which is addictive to use and centers around managing an increasing mana cost for maximum damage, Fire which allows the mage to cause huge explosions and wield dragonfire, and Frost giving them the companionship of a Water Elemental and allowing them to freeze and shatter foes.
 Mages are also versatile in managing large numbers of enemies and controlling monsters, conjuring food out of thin air and teleporting people to specific locations.
 Obviously they use mana.

-- Monk (added in Mists of Pandaria) — A tank/melee DPS/healer hybrid focused on the Pandaren culture.
+- Monk (added in Mists of Pandaria) — A melee DPS/tank/healer hybrid focused on the Pandaren culture.
 They can tank as a Brewmaster, deal damage as a Windwalker, and mix up damaging attacks with herbal medicine to heal as a Mistweaver.
-They use Chi and either Mana or Energy as a resource.
+They use Chi, Mana or Energy as a resource.
 While they wield weapons, monks fight mostly with their fists and feet, empowering their strikes with Chi magic and seldom using their weapons.
-With the proper glyph, you don't have to use a weapon in combat at all (though the weapon still factors into their abilities).
+With the proper glyph, they don't have to use a weapon in combat at all (though the weapon still factors into their abilities).

 - Paladin — A hybrid melee class that can specialize as tank, melee DPS, or healer.
 They were formerly only available to the Alliance, but are now also open to the Blood Elves and the Sunwalker Tauren.
 Paladins wield their faith in the Light (Except the Tauren, who call it The Power of the Sun) as sword, shield, and bandage and are something of a Warrior/Priest hybrid.
 Despite their use of Mana, their most important resource is called Holy Power.
 They possess both melee and ranged attacks, but can be seriously inconvenienced by silencing spells.

 - Priest — A hybrid caster, Priests channel their faith into spellcasting (What religion they have faith in is dependent on the race).
-The archetypal and most versatile of healers, they're the only ones to have two talent trees dedicated to healing (though the other, Discipline, focuses more on damage absorption than direct healing.)
+The archetypal and most versatile of healers, they're the only ones to have two talent trees dedicated to healing (though the other, Discipline, focuses more on damage absorption / healing through offensive spells than direct healing.)
 Priests may also specialize as ranged DPS, melting their enemies' faces with shadow magic and psychic assaults.
 They use Mana.

-- Rogue — A melee DPS class that attacks from stealth for incredible damage, then vanishes into the shadows when the advantage is lost.
+- Rogue — A dual-wield melee DPS class that attacks from stealth for incredible damage, then vanishes into the shadows when the advantage is lost.
 Rogues may specialize in the use of poisons, toe-to-toe combat, or trickery and deceit.
-They use Energy, and build a unique resource called Combo Points when using their abilities that they can later spend on any number of spells, from recuperating after a battle, to eviscerating their prey For Massive Damage.
+They use Energy, and build a unique resource called Combo Points when using their abilities that they can later spend on various finishing moves, from recuperating after a battle, to eviscerating their prey.

 - Shaman — A caster/melee hybrid that draws on the power of elemental and ancestral spirits.
 Shaman may specialize in melee DPS as a totemic warrior who summons spirit wolves to aid him in combat; ranged DPS as a spell-flinger who wields the raw power of Fire, water, Earth, and Air; or healing, using the healing nature of water and ancestral blessings to aid allies.
 They utilize mystical totems to buff allies and attack their foes.
 Formerly available only to the Horde, which was changed in Burning Crusade with the addition of the Draenei to the Alliance, and later expanded when the Wildhammer Dwarves joined and began teaching other Dwarves.
 They use Mana, with their totems acting as a secondary resource to some extent.
 They can also enchant their weapons with various elemental effects.

 - Warlock — A ranged DPS class that employs demons and attacks with shadow and fire magic.
 Warlocks may specialize in summoning demonic minions to cause damage and bolster their party, withering their targets with curses and periodic damage effects, or battering them with direct power.
-Warlocks have varying resources depending on their specialization, from turning into a demon with new spells, empowering your current ones with soul shards, or using burning embers to hit the enemies with massive force.
+Warlocks have varying resources depending on their specialization, from using soul shards to cast more powerful curses or summon more demons, to using burning embers to hit the enemies with massive force.
 All three also use Mananote , while their demons use Fel Energy.
 Regardless of specialisation, they can opt to sacrifice their demon for a damage boost.
 They provide a surprising number of helpful spells to their allies, such as a summoning portal to summon players from afar, Healthstones that act as healing potions, and Soulstones which can bring an ally back from the dead in the middle of a fight.